FindMySchool LogoFindMySchool

 The co-curricular picture is broad, and importantly, specific.
 French Club and English Debate club are named options, alongside Duke of Edinburgh, Arts Award, theatre trips and a school production.
 The library itself runs as more than a quiet room, offering a Homework Club through the week and building reading habits through regular access.

-Music and performance show up through workshops and projects, including links to external organisations, and the school also keeps a small tradition of reflection: Royal Marine Band Sunset is played at the end of the day on Tuesdays and Fridays.
+Music and performance show up through workshops and projects, including links to external organisations, and the school also keeps a small tradition of reflection: Royal Marine Band Sunset is played on Tuesdays and Fridays.
 These details matter because they tell you what the school chooses to celebrate.
 It is not only a timetable; it is a rhythm.

 Redbridge is a local, Southampton school, and many families will be thinking about straightforward daily travel rather than long commutes.
 Redbridge rail station is the closest obvious reference point for train users.
 If you drive, it is usually wise to plan for a swift drop-off rather than relying on easy parking directly outside, and to use breakfast provision when an earlier arrival makes mornings calmer.